 The pavilions at Finca Güell I Avinguda de Pedralbes, 7, Barcelona

 This is Gaudi's first work for his great patron, Eusebi Güell: two pavilions of access to the farm that has to the north of Barcelona, destined to the house of the porter and the horsemen with picador.
 Gaudi resolved the structure of the pavilions from roundabouts and parabolic arches, using the brick as a basic building material with rich arabizing decoration.

 The use that for the first time made of the ceramic trencadís for the coating of the towers of access, and the spectacular grate of wrought iron in the form of dragon of the carriage door.
 This figure represents the guardian dragon of the Garden of Hesperides defeated by Hercules, in an episode that Jacint Verdaguer tells the poem L'Atlàntida.

 Palau Güell I Carrer Nou de la Rambla, 3-5, Barcelona

 Another notable feature is the stables in the basement, reached by helicoidal ramps, and the rooftop.
-Here Gaudí broke dramatically with tradition, presenting the chimneys and ventilation towers as sculptural elements faced with trencadís.
-He repeated this type of rooftop on Casa Batlló and La Pedrera.
+Here Gaudi broke dramatically with tradition, presenting the chimneys and ventilation towers as sculptural elements faced with trencadís.
+He repeated this type of rooftop on Casa Batllo and Casa Mila (La Pedrera).

 Episcopal Palace I Plaça d'Eduardo Castro, Astorga.
 León